Citizens National Bank & Trust Company (Terre Haute, IN)

 Cause Details

-Heavy withdrawals triggered by fears following the suicide of James Cooper, president of the Terre Haute Trust Company.
+Baseless fears and heavy withdrawals triggered by the untimely suicide of the president of a local bank (Terre Haute Trust Company).

 Measures